nununo/pyVela2017/README-running.md

 Configuration
 -------------

 First and foremost, ensure that your Raspbian user belongs to the `video` group; if not, add it.
-This is a required system level configuration that will allow the code to play video.
+This is a required system level configuration that allows direct console video playing.

 Then, putting a configuration in place that is appropriate to the environment is strictly required; for that, copy `settings-sample.json` to `settings.json` and then edit the copy, as needed.